Non-equilibrium steady states with a spatial Markov structure: Introduction

-An important further development is the discovery that in all these models the NESS can be written as a stochastic mixture of product measures with equilibrium marginals.
-E.g.\ for the KMP model the equilibrium measures are products of exponentials with identical parameters.
-If we then consider the KMP model on a chain with $n$ sites and with left reservoir parameter $\theta_L$ and right reservoir parameter $\theta_R$ the NESS reads
+For all the models mentioned above (KMP, harmonic), the equilibrium distributions are product.
+E.g.\ for the KMP model the equilibrium measures are products of exponentials with identical (i.e., site independent) parameters.
+An important development is the discovery that for all these models the NESS can be written as a stochastic mixture of product measures with equilibrium marginals.
+E.g.\ for the KMP model on a chain with $n$ sites coupled to reservoirs at both ends, with left reservoir parameter $\theta_L$ and right reservoir parameter $\theta_R>\theta_L$, the NESS reads